 The drop in estrogen's is blamed in most cases where typically the levels drop a few days before the period begins and can continue on for a day or two after (or more).
 Estrogen's – because there is more than just one!

 What works most effectively to stop migraines before and during your period?
 It can be hit and miss.
 Natural home remedies, supplements, diet, exercise, or medications?
 It can be a confusing choice and draining to find what works.

 Triptans work to reduce inflammation of the blood vessels in the brain that cause the pain.
-They also block chemicals in the nerve endings "and they prevent transmission of pain signals from the lining of the brain to the brain itself” (WebMD.com).
+They also block chemicals in the nerve endings "and they prevent transmission of pain signals from the lining of the brain to the brain itself."

 They are extremely expensive, here in Australia, but are remarkably effective.
 Naramig is now covered on PBS, so be sure to ask your doctor.
 If you have not tried them for your hormonal migraines, then I suggest that you see your doctor and consider them.
 The studies are impressive and I have found that they are definitely worth a try.
 Be prepared, it might be trial and error until you find one that works for you.

 The recommendation from my doctor is that women can take a triptan